For RAD Participants

 Submission Guidance (for NEW IRB Protocols)

-For studies involving chart reviews (involving more than one patient), please submit the following document:
+For studies involving chart reviews (involving more than one patient), please submit the following documents (in addition to completing the Wizard Application Form in your IRBNet submission):

 - Protocol Application for Research involving Chart Reviews (Application bundles protocol synopsis with IRB application and Waivers of Informed Consent and HIPAA)

-For secondary analysis of data already collected or analyses of existing specimen, records, charts, etc., please submit the following documents:
+For secondary analysis of data already collected or analyses of existing specimen, records, charts, etc., please submit the following documents (in addition to completing the Wizard Application Form in your IRBNet submission):

 - Research Involving Materials (data, records) Already Collected Protocol Synopsis